iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

     * Required : A function that prints 10 times the numbers, from 0 to 14, followed by a new line.
     * Expected Results : You can only use _putchar three times in your code

-> 💡*Fun Fact : Quote by Nathanael West: “Numbers constitute the only universal language.”*
+> 💬 *Quote : Nathanael West: “Numbers constitute the only universal language.”*

 <br>